anthonyrisinger/jira-nice/README.md

 * _Standalone_ searches `.jira.d/config`.
 * _Embedded_ searches `.jira.d/config` and `.jira.d/../.jira.config`.

-_Embedded_ is used when `jira-sane` is running inside a parent git repo.
+_Embedded_ is used when `jira-nice` is running inside a parent git repo.
 In this setup, configs in the parent are found and merged, thus impacting all commands.
 This enables repo-specific defaults, overrides, and git-based installation (submodule or clone).
 In all other cases, _Standalone_ is used.